mdonegan91/Parcels.Solution/README.md

 * dotnet script REPL

 ## Description
-An application where the user can submit a form with the dimensions and weight of a Parcel, and you can use the data in the form to instantiate a Parcel object and display its dimensions and weight.
+An application where users can submit a form with the dimensions and weight of their Parcel.
+The site will return the "cost" to ship their Parcel.

 ## ☕ Setup Instructions ☕